nasseryz/Assignment_3_Part_3/README.md

 # <img src="images/house.jpeg" alt="Titanic" width="500" height="350">

-In this project, we performed explorotary data analysis and see if there is any correlation between the variables and analyze the distribution of the dataset.
+In this project, we performed exploratory data analysis to determine whether there is any correlation between the variables and analyze the distribution of the dataset.